NHS Lincolnshire is responsible for improving health and health services for the people of Lincolnshire.

 Those with internet access can also visit: http://www.nhs.uk/111

 The next Board meeting for Lincolnshire Community Health Services NHS Trust (LCHS) will take place on Tuesday, January 27.

 The monthly meeting will start at 1pm in the Royal Oak Boardroom at the trust's headquarters at Bridge House, The Point, Sleaford, NG34 8GG.

-Items due to be discussed this month include the outcome of the trust's Care Quality Commission inspection, a patient story about breastfeeding support and performance and finance updates.
+Items due to be discussed this month include early results from the national NHS Staff Survey, a patient story about leg ulcers, and updates on finance and performance.

 Dr Don White, Chairman of Lincolnshire Community Health Services NHS Trust, said: "Our monthly Board meetings provide the public with an opportunity to find out more about the organisation, the services we provide and how well we are performing.
 The public are very welcome to attend and listen to the discussions."

 LCHS runs services across the whole of Lincolnshire with district nurses, specialist nurses and teams of therapists working to keep people out of hospital or get them home sooner.
 Four community hospitals also provide services in the heart of Spalding, Skegness, Gainsborough and Louth.